dafelcardozo/step-by-step-registration/README.md

 - [React.js](https://react.dev/) - A Javascript & Typescript to build user interfaces out of individual pieces called components.
 - [Redux](https://redux.js.org/) -A Predictable State Container for JS Apps
 - [Next.js](https://nextjs.org/) – A React + Node framework for building performant fullstack apps with the best developer experience.
-- [Material UI](https://mui.com/material-ui/getting-started/) - A beautiful design Material UI that features a lot of React components to build a nice user interface.
+- [Material UI](https://mui.com/material-ui/getting-started/) - A beautiful design that features a lot of React components to build a nice user interface.
 - [Vercel](https://vercel.com/) – A deployment platform for Next.js and React applications

 ### Components